 Year One focused on the foundation of the strategic-action process – developing a new mission/vision statement and communicating broadly throughout the division.
 Leadership and Working Groups were formed and began their work together.

-Our updated Mission Statement was created as a result of this division-wide work, with the help of the Executive team and the newly-created Leadership Cabinet.
+Our updated Mission Statement was created as a result of this division-wide work, with the help of the Executive Team and the newly-created Leadership Cabinet.

 In order to build and develop the divisional leadership capacities identified by the executive team, the division created a Student Affairs Leadership Cabinet.
 This group was designed to become a team capable of overseeing the day to day work of the division, facilitating the development of divisional policy and addressing major project work that is cross-divisional.
 The group played a significant role in crafting the mission of the division, is underway with crafting a flexible work policy, and helps to lead the divisional working groups below.
-The Cabinet meets on a regular basis and has convened sub-groups to work on particular areas of focus and interest.
-To ensure that the Leadership Cabinet has access to relevant resources and opportunities including coaching, courses and site visits to peer institutions, the division created a professional development program for Cabinet members, tailored to their needs as emerging divisional leaders.
+The Cabinet met on a regular basis and convened sub-groups to work on particular areas of focus and interest.
+To ensure that the Leadership Cabinet had access to relevant resources and opportunities including coaching, courses and site visits to peer institutions, the division created a professional development program for Cabinet members, tailored to their needs as emerging divisional leaders.

 The division also, in this period, developed four working groups drawn from the staff of Student Affairs, to focus on the four strategic priorities of Communications, Staff Experience, Optimizing Resources and Collective Student Response.
 The goal of these groups was to bring broad and representative staff participation to the issues of highest priority to Student Affairs.
 The groups completed their work in summer 2017.